 Access key is a token received by the plugin when you first granted your app access to the Gmail API.
 This token is needed to communicate with the Gmail API and send email.
 In order to avoid any confusion the plugin does not show it on the settings page.

 Once this token is deleted the plugin can no longer connect to the Gmail SMTP server or send email.
 This means you will need to reauthorize (using the web application link in the settings) before you can start using the plugin again.
 However, you won’t need to set up everything from scratch as long as the project still exists in your Google Developers Console.
-It will start from the Allow consent screen.

 If you have any questions feel free to share it in the comment section.